Skip to main content

 Australia-Singapore Digital Economy Agreement

-The DEA built on the digital trade arrangements between Australia and Singapore under the Comprehensive and Progressive Agreement on the Trans-Pacific Partnership and upgraded digital trade arrangements in the Singapore-Australia Free Trade Agreement.
+The DEA builds on the digital trade arrangements between Australia and Singapore under the Comprehensive and Progressive Agreement on the Trans-Pacific Partnership and upgrades digital trade arrangements in the Singapore-Australia Free Trade Agreement.
 For example, it:

 • delivers more robust rules that ensure businesses, including in the financial sector, can transfer data across borders and will not be required to build or use data storage centres in either jurisdiction